-Watch Vincent J. Russo Legal Correspondent on Catholic Faith Network’s CFN Live!
+Watch “In The Legal Know” with Vincent J. Russo on CFN Live!
 Vincent appeared on…

-Yes, you can get the care from someone you love and trust.
-The client has to be a qualified Medicaid recipient, must have an ongoing medical condition, must need or require assistance with activities of daily living, and must be able to “self-direct” care or appoint someone to do so.
+You must be a qualified Medicaid recipient, have an ongoing medical condition, need or require assistance with activities of daily living, and be able to “self-direct” care or appoint someone as your caregiver.

 The person providing the care can’t be a spouse, legally allowed to work in the US, and be able to administer regular, skilled, and custodial services.
 One of the benefits of the CDPAP program is that it enables patients or their designated representatives to allow family or friends to get paid to provide care at home.